Stefanistkuhl/stefanistkuhl.github.io/content/posts/itsi/Year-3/Exercise-9/Security-test-of-Windows-Server.md

 Following the attacks, two mitigation techniques were researched and implemented to harden the system.
 Group Policy Objects (GPOs) were configured to enforce account lockout policies and limit RDP access.
 These changes were validated by re-running attacks and observing reduced effectiveness due to increased security controls.

 Additionally, privilege escalation techniques were examined using Mimikatz.
 Requirements for successful execution were researched, including necessary privileges and system policies.
 As a bonus, Mimikatz was tested on the server to extract credentials and security tokens.
 The analysis revealed sensitive credential information, underscoring the importance of disabling credential caching and applying strict administrative controls.
+[^LaTeXTaskDef]: The task definition was created by ChatGPT.

 ---